Tina Packer: Life and career

 Her first directed performance for the company had to be done outdoors because the mansion had not been restored yet.
-Despite initial reception being mostly lackluster, it was praised in The Village Voice and became well-known in New York City.
-As a stage director, she has also used color-blind casting in Shakespearean plays, allowing Black and Asian actors to appear in traditionally White roles.
-In 1985, a book from Helen Epstein on Packer and the company, Tina Packer Builds A Theater was published, and WGBH-TV aired a documentary centered around her, Sex, Violence and Poetry.
+Despite initial reception being mostly lackluster, it was praised in The Village Voice and became well known in New York City.
+As a stage director, she also used color-blind casting in Shakespearean plays, allowing Black and Asian actors to appear in traditionally White roles.
+In 1985, a book from Helen Epstein on Packer and the company, Tina Packer Builds A Theater was published, and WGBH-TV aired a documentary centred around her, Sex, Violence and Poetry.
 In 2008, Anne Fliotsos and Wendy Vierow called her "one of the foremost directors of Shakespeare in the United States".
 She won the 2019 Shakespeare Theatre Association Lifetime Achievement Award.

 In 1991, she directed a version of Hamlet at North Shore Music Theatre, set in West Africa and performed by a predominantly-Black American cast.
 In 1993, she directed Boston Center for the Arts productions of John L. Balderston's Berkeley Square and Tom Kempinski's Duet for One, as well as a Canadian Stage Company production of Marisha Chamberlain's Scheherazade.
 She was also artistic director of the Boston Shakespeare Company.
-She has also directed several adaptations of the works of Edith Wharton, who had lived in The Mount herself.
-She has also done acting in addition to directing, calling directing "such a sedentary occupation".
+She also directed several adaptations of the works of Edith Wharton, who had lived in The Mount herself.
+She also did acting in addition to directing, calling directing "such a sedentary occupation".

-She has also worked as a Shakespeare teacher in higher education, including at the Columbia University MBA programme.
+Packer also worked as a Shakespeare teacher in higher education, including at the Columbia University MBA programme.
 In 1994, she was awarded a Guggenheim Fellowship.
-She also published Power Plays: Shakespeare's Lessons in Leadership and Management (2001), Tales from Shakespeare (2004), literary criticism book Women of Will (2016), and Shakespeare & Company: When Action Is Eloquence (2020).
+She also published Power Plays: Shakespeare's Lessons in Leadership and Management (2001), Tales from Shakespeare (2004), the book of literary criticism Women of Will (2016), and Shakespeare & Company: When Action Is Eloquence (2020).

+Relationships

-She was married to actor Laurie Asprey, with whom she had a son, Shakespeare & Company actor Jason Asprey.
-The couple separated around the time she quit acting, but did not formally divorce until the early-1980s.
+In 1962 she married actor Laurie Asprey, with whom she had a son, Shakespeare & Company actor Jason Asprey.
+The couple separated around the time she left acting, but did not formally divorce until the early 1980s.
 In 1998, she married Dennis Krausnick, a stage acting educator and Shakespeare & Company co-founder; they remained married until his death in 2018.

-A resident of Woodthorpe, Nottinghamshire, in 1964, Packer lives in Stockbridge, Massachusetts.
+Around the mid-1960s, she resided in Woodthorpe, Nottinghamshire, and later in Stockbridge, Massachusetts.

+Death

+Packer died, aged 87, on 9 January 2026 at the Berkshire Medical Center in Pittsfield, Massachusetts.